Aidan Quinn: Career

 His first significant film role was in Reckless, followed by a breakthrough role in Desperately Seeking Susan as the character "Dez" (the love interest of the character played by Rosanna Arquette).
 Quinn next starred in the controversial television film An Early Frost, about a young gay lawyer dying of AIDS (it was broadcast on NBC on November 11, 1985, and co-starred Gena Rowlands, Ben Gazzara and Sylvia Sidney).
 He received his first Emmy Award nomination for the role.
-He made a short impressive contribution as Robert De Niro's brother in The Mission.
+He made a short, well received contribution as Robert De Niro's brother in The Mission.
 He played escaped convict Richard "Stick" Montgomery in the action comedy Stakeout opposite Richard Dreyfuss and Emilio Estevez.

-In 1983, Quinn lost the role of Jesus Christ when Paramount Pictures dropped the distribution rights to the Martin Scorsese movie The Last Temptation of Christ.
+In 1988, Quinn lost the role of Jesus Christ when Paramount Pictures dropped the distribution rights to the Martin Scorsese movie The Last Temptation of Christ.
 When Universal Pictures picked up the film, the role went to Willem Dafoe.
 In the meantime, Quinn starred as the protagonist in the film Crusoe, finished in 1989.

 During the 1990s, he appeared in Legends of the Fall, Benny & Joon, The Handmaid's Tale, Haunted and Practical Magic.
 He also starred in Michael Collins, Song for a Raggy Boy, This Is My Father, and Evelyn.
 He had a cameo appearance as the captain of a doomed Arctic vessel in the Francis Ford Coppola-produced adaptation of Frankenstein.

 In 2000, Quinn portrayed Paul McCartney in the VH1 television drama Two of Us.

 Quinn played Kerry Max Cook in the 2005 movie The Exonerated, a true story about people on death row who had been freed.

 Quinn played the main character on the NBC drama The Book of Daniel in 2006.
 After the first three weeks of its run, the show was canceled, and its last five episodes never aired.
 In 2007, Quinn received his second Emmy nomination for the television movie Bury My Heart at Wounded Knee.

 In 2010, he played a cameo role as William Rainsferd in the French-made film Sarah's Key, set during World War II.

 He starred as Dermot opposite Taylor Schilling (Abby) in the Canadian-Irish drama film Stay (2013).

 Quinn co-starred in the CBS Television series Elementary.

 Personal life

 In 1987, Quinn married his Stakeout co-star Elizabeth Bracco (sister of actress Lorraine Bracco).
 They have two daughters: Mia (b.
 1998) and Ava Eileen (b.
 1989), who has autism.
 Ava appeared as the baby "David" in Avalon, and Mia played a ghost in The Eclipse.
+He has controversially suggested that the MMR vaccine led to his daughter's autism diagnosis.
 Former residents of Englewood, New Jersey, Quinn and his family now live in Palisades, Rockland County, New York, and Marbletown in the Catskills / Woodstock region of Ulster County, New York.

 As an avid sports fan, Quinn supports the Chicago Cubs, the Green Bay Packers, Michael Jordan, Rory McIlroy, and Roger Federer.

+Quinn is also an outspoken critic of Donald Trump.